TobyLobster/multiply_test/README.md

 Root-mean-square deviation: 167.60 (smaller is better)
 ```

-Finally, the same log and exp tables can be used to implement an approximate division, but that's a story for another day.
+Finally, the same log and antilog tables can be used to implement an approximate division, but that's beyond the scope of this page.

 ### 4. Four bit multiply
 Instead of 'binary multiplication' using base 2 (as described above), we use base 16 (hexadecimal).
 We use a 256 byte table that stores the result of multiplying two 4 bit numbers together.